A new generation of wearables is here to help tackle problem drinking.

 This wearable comes from a startup called BACtrack.
 The San Francisco company recently nabed the top prize in a competition to design a near real-time breathalyser.
 The $200,000 first place prize was awarded by the National Institutes of Health (NIH).

 While most consumed alcohol is processed within the body, some ethanol molecules escape through the skin.
-The wearable is able to read this signal and via BACtrack’s proprietary algorithms convert it into an estimated Blood Alcohol Content (BAC) reading.
+The device is able to read this signal and via BACtrack’s proprietary algorithms convert it into an estimated Blood Alcohol Content (BAC) reading.

 Samples can be taken as frequently as every second and be sent from the wrist device to a smartphone, smartwatch or a cloud server.
 As it takes about 45 minutes for alcohol to be transmitted through the skin, you don’t really get real-time tracking.
 Which means that it can’t be used as a substitute for breathalysers or blood tests conducted by law enforcement.
 Instead the device is meant to detect and record a person’s recent history of drinking habits.